LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 The following behaviours are considered harassment and are unacceptable within our community, both in person and online:

-- Violence, threats of violence, or violent language directed against another person or persons.
+-Violence, threats of violence, or violent language directed against another person or persons.
 -Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 -Posting or displaying sexually explicit or violent material.
 -Posting or threatening to post other people’s personally identifying information (“doxxing”).